 The UCSF Acute Care Physical Therapy Program is accredited by the American Physical Therapy Association as a postprofessional residency program for physical therapists in acute care physical therapy.

 Residents will be exposed to a rich curriculum and mentoring experience that integrates the clinical expertise of practitioners both within and outside of the UCSF Medical Center.
 The Residency will include collaboration with the UCSF/SFSU Graduate Program in Physical Therapy, and access to the breadth of resources and clinical expertise available within the UCSF Health System.

 The mission of the Acute Care Physical Therapy Residency Program is to provide a comprehensive acute care curriculum, mentoring, and teaching experience to facilitate the advanced clinical development of physical therapists who will provide exceptional evidence-based and patient-centered physical therapy services, and become future educators of the next generation of physical therapists.

-Program Director and Coordinator:
+Program Policies and Procedures:

 Program Goals and Objectives:

 Goal 1: Support the Mission and Values of the University of California, San Francisco (UCSF) Department of Physical Therapy and Rehabilitation Science.